-Below, we present the related work in oblivious SSBB and Table 1 summarizes most these results and compares our work with their's.
+Below, we present the related work in oblivious SSBB and Table 1 summarizes most of these results and compares our work with their's.
 What distinguishes our work with the others' is the fact that we provide a spanning tree while others provide an overlay tree that may have cycles.

-Goel et al. in [3] build an overlay tree on a graph that satisfies the triangle-inequality.
+Goel and Estrin [3] build an overlay tree on a graph that satisfies the triangle inequality.
 Their technique is based on a maximum matching algorithm that guarantees $(1 + \log k)$ -approximation, where k is the number of sources.
 Their solution is oblivious with respect to the fusion-cost function f.
 An overlay tree, if projected to a graph, may not be a tree (could have cycles).
-In a related paper [32], Goel et al. construct (in polynomial time) a set of overlay trees from a given general graph such that the expected cost of a tree for any f is within an O(1)-factor of the optimum cost for that f.
+In a related paper [32], Goel and Post construct (in polynomial time) a set of overlay trees from a given general graph such that the expected cost of a tree for any f is within an O(1)-factor of the optimum cost for that f.

-Jia et al. in [30] build a Group Independent Spanning Tree Algorithm (GIST) that constructs an overlay tree for randomly deployed nodes in an Euclidean 2 dimensional plane.
-The tree (that is obliv-
+Jia et al. [30] build a Group Independent Spanning Tree (GIST) Algorithm that constructs an overlay tree for randomly deployed nodes in a euclidean two-dimensional plane.
+The tree (that is oblivious to the number of data sources) simultaneously achieves $O(\log n)$ -approximate fusion cost and O(1)-approximate delay.
+However, their solution assumes a constant fusion-cost function.
+We summarize and compare the related work in Table 1.